Court Marriage in Pakistan

 WHO HAS A RIGHT OF COURT MARRIAGE?

-In Pakistan, every adult man or woman can practice their right to marry and can do court marriage.
-According to the Muslim Family Laws Ordinance, 1961, in Pakistan, any (Muslim) man or woman can marry the opposite sex and the state has a duty to protect and ensure their right to marriage by choice i.e., court marriage.
+In Pakistan, every adult man or woman can use his/her right to marry and can solemnize through a court marriage.
+According to the Muslim Family Laws Ordinance, 1961, in Pakistan, any citizen of Pakistan (man or woman) can marry the opposite sex and the state has a duty to protect and ensure their right to marriage by choice i.e., court marriage.

 COURT MARRIAGE'S REQUIREMENTS